sebelga/portfolio_tracker_website/documentation/docs/troubleshooting.md

 - **Backups**: Regularly export your sheet to avoid data loss.
 - **Updates**: Ensure the add-on is up-to-date via the Google Workspace Marketplace.
-- **Support**: For unresolved issues, provide your temporary user key and details when contacting support.
+- **Support**: For unresolved issues, provide your temporary user key (which you can find through the menu "Troubleshooting / Show App information") and details when contacting support.

 If these steps don't help, refer to the [FAQ](/faq).